aerospike/helm-charts/aerospike-vector-search/README.md

 ## Adding the helm chart repository

-Add the `aerospike-io` helm repository if not already done.
+Add the `aerospike-helm` helm repository if not already done.
 (Note: The repository has moved to artifact.aerospike.io.
 If you are still pointing to aerospike.github.io, please update the repository URL)

 ```shell
 helm repo add aerospike-helm https://artifact.aerospike.io/artifactory/api/helm/aerospike-helm